Newly diagnosed adult with autism seeks therapy adviceBy Megan Farley, PhD

 We have a small handful of treatment strategies that have been clinically evaluated and found to be effective for helping adolescents and young adults with autism.
 At the University of Texas, for example, researchers have successfully used a virtual reality training program to improve social skills among young adults with autism.
-(Read more about it here.)
 The PEERS program has likewise shown promise for teaching social skills to young adults with autism.
-(Learn more about PEERS here.)

 Finding adult autism programs in your community

 While we have few scientifically tested therapy and support programs for adults with autism, many clinicians, parents, community providers and adults with ASD are developing such programs in their communities.
 One place to look for therapy and support programs is in the Autism Speaks Resource Library for Adults.
 Another way to search for these programs is through the state-by-state Autism Speaks Resource Guide.
-(Click the resource-guide link, select your state, and look for the adult resources at the top of the page.)
-And you can download Is It Autism and If So, What Next?
-A Guide for Adults, which was designed to help adults who suspect they may have autism, as well as those recently diagnosed with the disorder.
+And you can download Adult Autism Diagnosis Tool Kit, which was designed to help adults who suspect they may have autism, as well as those recently diagnosed with the disorder.
 This kit will provide an overview of autism to help you better understand the disorder and will hopefully clarify whether you should seek out a professional for a thorough evaluation.